-The Department of Security is headed by a Director of Security with a staff of thirty-five non-sworn officers who provide service twenty-four hours a day, 365 days a year.
+The Department of Security is headed by a Director of Security with a forty full time non-sworn Security staff members plus six full time dispatchers who provide service twenty-four hours a day, 365 days a year.
 The security officers do not have arrest authority.
-The department reports to the Vice President of Human Resources Administrator.
-All officers are required to have a high school diploma and receive inservice training each year concentrating on annual safety training, radiation safety training, first responder training, and infection control training.
-Upon hiring, officers receive eighty hours of orientation and field training, where they are trained in numerous vocations, including verbal and physical deescalation techniques to deal with violent or emotionally escalated patients and visitors.
+The department reports to the Vice President of Human Resources.
+All officers are required to have a high school diploma and receive in-service training each year concentrating on annual safety training, radiation safety training, first responder training, and infection control training.
+Upon hiring, officers receive eighty hours of orientation and field training, where they are trained in numerous vocations. including verbal and physical de-escalation techniques to deal with violent or emotionally escalated patients and visitors.
 Officers are equipped with OC pepper spray and a taser.
 Senior Officers and leadership carry a firearm.
 The Department uses extensive technology with electronic access control and camera surveillance throughout the campus.